humhub/documentation/docs/develop/stream.md

 ### WallEntryControls

 The WallEntryControls menu is part of all wall stream entries and includes stream links as Delete or Edit.
-The following entries are added to the stream entry by default (depending on the current user and view context):
+The following links are added to the wall entry by default (depending on the user permission and view context):

  - **PermaLink**: Opens a modal with the content url
  - **DeleteLink**: Used to delete an entry